 The first step is to exclude injury to underlying structures, such as a broken bone, cut ligament or cut artery.
 Bleeding can usually be controlled with direct pressure.
 Ligaments will require surgical repair.
 A bone may need reduction.

-Early closure reduces the risk for infection.
+Early closure reduces the risk of infection.
 First aid includes direct pressure to limit bleeding, soap and water to clean the wound, and a dressing and tape to close the edges.
 Lacerations open over 24 hours should not be closed with sutures due to the high rate of infection.

 The wound should be OK for 24 hours in the dressing applied at the Clinic.
 Remove and wash 2 times a day with warm soap and water.
 Allow the area to air dry before replacing the dressing.